 Q: Can I have a roommate?

 A: Yes.
-However, your proposed roommate must complete and submit a Rental Application, with the required processing fee, and receive management approval, prior to moving in.
-You may not have a roommate or other person move in with you without first obtaining approval in writing by Foxy Management.
+However, your proposed roommate must complete and submit a rental application, with the required processing fee, and receive management approval, prior to moving in.
+You may not have a roommate or other person move in with you without first obtaining approval in writing from your property manager.

 Q: My lease is expiring, or it already expired, but I have not received a renewal lease.
 What should I do?